 Our legal team can help you recover financial compensation for the following types of damages in a medical malpractice lawsuit lawsuit:

-• Loss of consortium if the trauma from mental health malpractice causes significant strain in your marriage
+Loss of consortium if the trauma from psychotherapy malpractice causes significant strain in your marriage

-• Funeral and burial expenses if the mental health malpractice results in wrongful death
+Average funeral expenses if the mental health malpractice results in death

 If you have suffered physical and emotional trauma due to mental health malpractice, you have grounds to sue and recover financial compensation.
 Our legal team has decades of combined experience in litigating all sorts of medical malpractice cases, including psychiatric malpractice cases.
 Mental health professionals deserve to be held responsible for their negligent actions and abuse, just like all other medical professionals.
 Call our Chicago psychiatric malpractice lawyers at 312-321-1111 to schedule a free consultation today.